 It is the responsibility of the pupil to ensure that homework is completed on time and to the standard expected.
-Parents/carers will be made aware of any failure to complete homework through MyChildAtSchool where a message will be sent to communicate that no homework has been received.
+Parents/carers will be made aware of any failure to complete homework through Class Charts where an S point will be issued.
 Pupils will be expected to complete the homework and the teacher may offer an opportunity for that to happen at break time, lunch time or at home the following evening.
-If still incomplete after another opportunity, the teacher will issue an S point, followed by a lunch time detention if still incomplete, where it will be completed with the support or guidance of the supervising teacher.
+If still incomplete after another opportunity, the teacher will issue a lunch time detention where it will be completed with the support or guidance of the supervising teacher.